aviramad/ex3/ex3.md

 ## Question 1:

-First of all, we will load the relevnt packages and data:
+First of all, we will load the relevant packages and data:

 ```{r}
 setwd("C:/Personal/dataWorkshop/ex3/ex3/ex3")